How does using Topical Creams compare to ingesting CBD

 In the under-the-tongue method of consumption, the CBD product is placed under the tongue and held there for 30-60 seconds.
 During that time, the CBD and other active compounds found in CBD oil are absorbed through the mucous membranes in your mouth and sent directly to your bloodstream, where they circulate through the body and interact with cannabinoid receptors in your endocannabinoid system.

 In the ingestion method of consumption, you directly swallow the CBD product.
-When you swallow CBD products, their active ingredients pass through your digestive system and are eventually metabolized by your liver.
+When you swallow CBD products, such as CBD capsules, their active ingredients pass through your digestive system and are eventually metabolised by your liver.
 From the liver, the compounds are sent to your bloodstream.

 A large number of CBD products are designed for oral consumption.
 CBD Oils, Tinctures, CBD Capsules, CBD Tablets, CBD Sprays and CBD Isolate can all be ingested.